cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 The asset screen prompts you for the following information:

-- Asset Image: Use it to help identify what you need from a list of many assets.
+- Asset Image: Use it to help identify what you need from a list of assets.
 - Asset Title: Set up a descriptive name to attract attention from the best pentesters.
 - [Asset Type](./asset-type): Select one of the options described in the linked page.
 - Asset Scoping: Review the guidance on: